 The Link Between Addiction and Mental Health Disorders

-Studies show that co-occurring mental illness and substance abuse disorders often go hand-in-hand.
+Studies show that addiction and mental health disorders often go hand-in-hand.
 It’s common for those struggling with depression, anxiety or other mental health conditions to use alcohol and drugs to self-medicate their symptoms.
-Over time, this can lead to alcohol addiction or drug abuse.
+Over time, this can lead to alcohol addiction or drug abuse .
 The challenge then becomes how to help the person manage the addiction when the co-occurring mental health disorder can be such a strong trigger for substance use.
-When both addiction and a dual disorder exist, co-occurring disorders treatment may be needed to support an individual through full recovery.
+When both addiction and a dual disorder exist, co-occurring disorder treatment may be needed to support an individual through full recovery.